 My love for eighteenth-century fashion started when I was a little girl, who fell in love with a painting of Marie Antoinette seen in one of my mom’s books.
-I was mesmerized by the way the dauphine of France looked; her pale skin, amazing hair and of course the dress, that could only be described as having escaped from a fairy tale.
+I was mesmerised by the way the dauphine of France looked; her pale skin, amazing hair and of course the dress, that could only be described as having escaped from a fairy tale.
 From that day on, I called Marie Antoinette the Queen of Haute Couture!
 She was the diamond of the first water.

 Over the years my fascination with Marie Antoinette and eighteenth-century fashion has grown so much that my little private library is now overflowing with books on all things Versailles, it’s fashions and interiors.